openpnp/openpnp/FAQ.md

 Mac OS X: /Users/your_username/.openpnp2
 ```

-Configuration files are `machine.xml`, `parts.xml` and `packages.xml` along with other plugin specific files.
+Configuration files are `machine.xml`, `parts.xml` `packages.xml` and `vision-settings.xml` along with other plugin specific files.

 Log files are under the `log` subdirectory and the current file is always called `OpenPnP.log`.

 If you double-click your camera view, a snapshot gets written to the `snapshots` subfolder.

 Some Computer Vision pipelines also write debug images into various subfolders here.

+## How can I go back to an old/working configuration?

+OpenPnP creates a backup of your configuration, each time a new one is saved, which also happens automatically, each time you exit OpenPnP.

+The backups are located in the `backup` sub-directory, see [Where are configuration and log files located?](#where-are-configuration-and-log-files-located).

 ## How do I reset my configuration?